Elite Filter Holder

 Click the filter image to see the full Elite range.

-(This review is not sponsored – I have bought all the above-mentioned gear myself – SRB Photographic have not paid me a penny and don’t provided me with equipment for review purposes)
+(This review is not sponsored – I have bought all the above-mentioned gear myself – SRB Photographic have not paid me a penny and don’t provide me with equipment for review purposes)